Once we recognise that we can make ourselves useful sharing our experience and know how. Simply offering to share information we know something about.

 Power tends to corrupt and absolute power corrupts absolutely

 Nowhere else is this more self evident than on the internet.
-We have evolved to a point where most things digital are now under the control and in the hands of the few.
+We have evolved to a point where most of the resources on the web is now under the control and in the hands of the few.
 Concentrations of enormous wealth and power where there is little or no oversight and accountability.
 In the absence of checks and balance, corporate greed and abuse is unrestrained, unpredictable.

 But we only have ourselves to blame.